 Since the Principles were launched in 2004, their effective implementation has helped safeguard access to private external financing during periods of global financial stress (see Box 1).
-Countries with strong policy performance and active IRPs have clearly done well relative to others both during the 2008-09 global financial crisis and since then.
+Countries that have employed the combination of good policies, good communication and disclosure practices-especially through active IRPs-have been able to maintain investor confidence and have performed better relative to others, both during the 2008-09 global financial crisis and since then.

-In view of the evolving trends in global financial and sovereign debt markets, the PCG discussions on broader issues have continued to be extensive over the past year.
-The discussions covered the impact of global financial market developments, central bank policies and investor risk preferences on private capital flows to emerging markets.
-In addition, the PCG continued to closely follow the evolving framework for sovereign debt restructuring and the implementation of the ICMA model clauses that further strengthen the effectiveness of the contractual approach to sovereign debt restructuring.
-The PCG was updated on developments in the recent sovereign debt restructuring processes in Argentina and Mozambique, reviewed economic adjustment in post-debt restructuring environment in Ukraine, and examined the possibility of a sovereign debt crisis in Venezuela.
+In view of the evolving trends in global financial and sovereign debt markets, the PCG discussions on strengthening the framework for sovereign debt restructuring continued to be extensive over the past year.
+The discussions covered the role of creditor engagement in sovereign debt markets, the ongoing revision of the IMF's lending into arrears policy and efforts to strengthen coordination between public and private sector creditors.
+In addition, the PCG followed and provided comments on the G20 initiative to develop GDP-linked bonds, which could aid in both crisis prevention and during debt restructurings.
+The PCG was updated on developments in the recent sovereign debt restructuring processes in Belize and Mozambique and a financing operation in Mongolia.
+It also reviewed economic adjustment in the post-debt restructuring environment in Greece, and examined the possibility of a sovereign debt crisis in Venezuela.
+The PCG also stayed informed on the build-up in debt levels in sub-Saharan Africa and Sudan's progress towards lifting of sanctions and gaining debt relief.
+Finally, it kept informed on the debt situation in Puerto Rico.